 How to take Prednisolone for bronchial asthma

 The first course of therapy should not exceed 16 days.
 Experts prescribe starting treatment with 5-6 mg per day, and when the condition stabilizes, use up to 3 mg.
-The daily maintenance dosage of the tablet form of the medication (1.5-2.5 tablets) is recommended to be taken once or you can resort to taking a double daily dosage (a slight deviation upward is allowed) every other day - it all depends on the patient's individual indicators and the severity of the course.
-Moreover, as clinical practice shows, the second intermittent regimen is more effective.
+The daily maintenance dosage of the tablet form of the medication (1.5-2.5 tablets) is recommended to be taken once, or you can resort to taking a double daily dosage (a slight upward deviation is allowed) every other day - it all depends on the patient’s individual parameters and the severity of the course.
+Moreover, as clinical practice shows, the second intermittent dosage regimen is more effective.

-During the period of exacerbation of the disease, the dosage prescribed by the doctor can be increased to 1400 mg for the entire course.
-At the same time, with an improvement in the course of the disease and a decrease in its symptoms, the dosage must be immediately gradually reduced.
+During the period of exacerbation of the disease, the dosage as prescribed by the doctor can be increased to 1400 mg for the entire course.
+At the same time, as the course of the disease improves and its symptoms decrease, the dosage must be immediately reduced step by step.

-A particularly important role in the treatment of "Prednisolone" is played by strict adherence to doses and the number of tablets per day.
+A particularly important role in treatment with Prednisolone is played by strict adherence to doses and the number of tablets per day.
 Doses are determined purely individually based on the weight and age of the patient, as well as the course of the disease and general health.
-Based on the fact that the release of glucocorticosteroid substances occurs cyclically, "Prednisolone" is recommended to be taken during the period of active wakefulness - from 6 am to 8 pm.
+Based on the fact that the release of glucocorticosteroid substances occurs cyclically, Prednisolone is recommended to be taken during the period of active wakefulness - from 6 am to 8 pm.

-"Prednisolone" with exacerbation of bronchial asthma can be taken in a dose of up to 6 tablets per day.
-However, such a dose of the medication should not be taken for too long (the maximum duration of administration is 10 days).
+Prednisolone for exacerbation of bronchial asthma can be taken in a dose of up to 6 tablets per day.
+However, this dose of medication should not be taken for too long (the maximum period of administration is 10 days).
 It is necessary to gradually reduce the dose to 2 tablets per day.
-At the same time, American medical experts believe that a greater result from the use of "Prednisolone" will be obtained if it is taken in the middle of the day (13:00 - 15:00), when bronchopulmonary lavage fluid is more effectively suppressed.
+At the same time, American medical experts believe that greater results from the use of Prednisolone will be obtained if taken in the middle of the day (13:00 - 15:00), when bronchopulmonary lavage fluid is more effectively suppressed.

-At the end of the course of therapy, which can last from several weeks to several years, the dose should be reduced as much as possible.
-However, it is worth remembering that an abrupt cessation of taking pills is fraught with an exacerbation of bronchial asthma, as well as a refusal in the work of the adrenal glands.
+Upon completion of the course of therapy, which can last from several weeks to several years, the dose should be reduced as much as possible.
+However, it is worth remembering that abruptly stopping taking the pills is fraught with exacerbation of bronchial asthma, as well as failure of the adrenal glands.

-Therapy of bronchial asthma with this drug should be carried out under the supervision of an ophthalmologist.
-It is also necessary to constantly monitor blood pressure, electrolyte levels in the blood and water in the body.
-It is periodically necessary to be tested for sugar.
-After all, Prednisolone tablets are not recommended to be prescribed to diabetics, and if they are used, then only under the supervision of a specialist.
+Treatment of bronchial asthma with this drug should be carried out under the supervision of an ophthalmologist.
+It is also necessary to constantly monitor blood pressure, the level of electrolytes in the blood and water in the body.
+Periodically it is necessary to take a sugar test.
+After all, Prednisolone tablets are not recommended for diabetics, and if they are used, then only under the supervision of a specialist.

-To reduce side effects from taking, doctors introduce medications that contain male hormones into the course of treatment.
-To avoid the occurrence, taking the medication is often combined with the intake of pharmaceutical potassium and food that contains this trace element.
+To reduce side effects from taking it, doctors introduce medications that contain male hormones into the course of treatment.
+To avoid the occurrence, taking the medication is often combined with taking pharmaceutical potassium and food that contains this trace element.
 It is worth noting that its use in conjunction with anticoagulants activates the effect of the latter on the body.